-On February 28, 2014, pursuant to the flow and bulk Excess MSR purchase agreement, we purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by Freedom Mortgage during the first quarter of 2014 with an aggregate unpaid principal balance ("UPB") of approximately \$76.8 million.
+On February 28, 2014, pursuant to a flow and bulk Excess MSR purchase agreement that we entered into with Freedom Mortgage in connection with the completion of our IPO, we purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by Freedom Mortgage during the first quarter of 2014 with an aggregate unpaid principal balance ("UPB") of approximately \$76.8 million at the time of acquisition.
 We acquired an approximate 85% interest in the Excess MSRs for approximately \$567,129.
-The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements we entered into with Freedom Mortgage in October 2013.

-On March 31, 2014, pursuant to the flow and bulk Excess MSR purchase agreement, we purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by a third party originator with an aggregate UPB of approximately \$161.1 million.
+On March 31, 2014, pursuant to the flow and bulk Excess MSR purchase agreement with Freedom Mortgage, we purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by a third party originator with an aggregate UPB of approximately \$161.1 million at the time of acquisition.
 Freedom Mortgage purchased the MSRs on these mortgage loans from a third party on January 31, 2014.
 We acquired an approximate 70% interest in the Excess MSRs for approximately \$967,000.
-The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements we entered into with Freedom Mortgage in October 2013.